 Aside from the fascinating history of the trail, there’s plenty of nature to see.
 Bring your camera and snap some breathtaking photos of the scenic areas along the Missouri River and the small towns nestled among it—some still thriving today and others reflecting the rich history of the state’s past.

 Luckily, the trail is open year-round, dawn to dusk, making it a perfect activity for the approaching fall season.
 Enjoy a stroll and take in the beautiful fall colors or ride your bike while basking in the cool fall air.
 If you’re searching for an outdoor activity, the Katy Trail is a great option!
-Check out the Visit Hermann website for a trail map, lodging accommodations, and more resources to get your Katy Trail adventure started today!
+Check out the the Katy Trail website for details, maps, trail advisories, history of the trail, and even a bird checklist!
+Go to Visit Hermann’s website for local lodging accommodations, and more resources to get your Katy Trail adventure started today!